 Managed highway scenario.
 To make our software adaptation discussions concrete, consider the following example from the domain of intelligent lane reservation system for managed highways.
 The goal of a managed highway is to reduce congestion, enable vehicles to maintain safe speeds, and allow emergency vehicles to arrive safely and faster at accidents [33].
-One way to schedule and enforce vehicle QoS on a managed highway is to allow drivers to reserve lanes "slots".
+One way to schedule and enforce vehicle QoS on a managed highway is to allow drivers to reserve lanes "slots."
 Moreover, lanes can be partitioned (e.g., low vs. high priority QoS) and can be priced differently.
 For example, travellers could reserve slots on low priority lanes cheaper than travellers willing to pay extra for slots in a high priority lane that allow them to drive faster and reach their destination sooner.

 In this managed highway scenario, vehicles indicate their destination and potential constraints or desires on their way points.
-To ensure proper admission control, vehicles wait in a queueing lane for their reserved slot to become available before entering the highway (c.f.
-Figure 1) A highway entrance assistance system (e.g., a tollgate) uses short-range communication and relays between queued vehicles to ensure the vehicles have proper software versions and necessary hardware before allowing them to enter the highway.
-Example software could include warning applications, secure payment and communication algorithms, as well as infotainment applications, such as hotel and restaurant finder or carto-car gaming; hardware could include road condition and vehicle motion sensors and sufficiently powerful on-board computers.
+To ensure proper admission control, vehicles wait in a queueing lane for their reserved slot to become available before entering the highway (c.f., Figure 1).
+A highway entrance assistance system (e.g., a tollgate) uses short-range communication and relays between queued vehicles to ensure proper software versions and necessary hardware are installed before allowing vehicles to enter the highway.
+Example software could include warning applications, secure payment algorithms, and infotainment applications, such as hotel and restaurant finder or car-to-car gaming; hardware could include road condition and vehicle motion sensors and sufficiently powerful on-board computers.